-During summertime, it becomes the focal point where all your guests will want to be.
+If you’ve enhanced your home’s outdoor space with a pool, during summertime, that’s where everyone will want to be.
 Therefore, you have to make sure your swimming pool looks impeccable.
 So how are you going to achieve it?
 Follow these steps and you’ll do just fine!

 Swimming Pool Maintenance Tips to Keep Your Pool Neat and Lovely

 Have you asked yourself, when was the last time you dealt with the skimmer basket?
 When we say “dealt” we mean clean it.
 You shouldn’t allow debris to build up in it.
 It would be like enabling your HVAC filters inside your house to produce too much gunk.

 What is going to happen to your swimming pool if you don’t keep the skimmer clean?
 Namely, the debris is going to block water flow, and then it is going to strain the pump which is going to decrease the filtration effectiveness.

 All of this is going to shorten the life of your swimming pool pump.
 Hence, you should employ a long-handled leaf skimmer as often as possible because it is going to help you take some of the pressure off the swimming pool skimmer.

 Generally speaking, pool heaters normally require the least maintenance of all pool elements.
 Namely, these heaters can work totally fine even if you do not service them for quite some time, and electric heaters can last even longer.